 - ✍ complete, print, and sign the appropriate Course Waiver before class

 for all classes, possess a valid driver’s license or photo I.D. for class entry.

 - review any other requirements specific to the course you are taking: BRC, BRC2, or ART (these will also be included as part of your confirmation email).

 If you are between 18-24 years of age AND still have a permit, then you must prove you have passed at least the Driver’s Education classroom portion by bringing Form DE-964 to class.

 If you are under 18 years of age: as a minor, you must have a valid learner’s permit or driver’s license to take our courses.
 If you still have a permit then you must prove you have passed at least the Driver’s Education classroom portion by bringing Form DE-964 to class.
-In addition, participants under 18 years of age must have medical consent and course waiver forms signed by a parent or guardian in person at the training location or the forms must be notarized.
+In addition, participants under 18 years of age must bring medical consent and the appropriate course waiver form signed by a parent or guardian in person at the training location or the forms must be notarized.

 Total Rider Medical Consent for Minor (pdf 25kB)

 Motorcycle Skills Training and Testing for MSF courses (BRC and BRC2):